 - User Reviews – We read a mix of positive and negative reviews from real users of both products

-Following our review, we have determined Salesforce to be the better CRM for large sales teams wanting a tool that can manage sales teams and integrate with third-party sales apps.
+Following our review, we have determined Salesforce to be the best CRM for large sales teams wanting a tool that can manage sales teams and integrate with third-party sales apps.
 Microsoft 365, on the other hand, is the better option for teams comprised of sales and operations.

 While Salesforce offers an entry-level price point, the price is on the high side and the features are heavily watered down.
 For smaller teams, we recommend Freshsales over Salesforce and Microsoft Dynamics 365, as it includes many popular features like email tracking, rules-based scoring, and web-to-lead capture, and is more flexible as well as more affordable.
 Sign-up for your free trial to see how Freshsales can work for you.